Saimcode/live-battery-indicator/README.md

-# 🔋 Real-Time Battery Level Indicator
+# 🔋Real-Time Battery Level Indicator

 This application is a real time battery level indicator that uses JavaScript to get information about the battery level and display it on the screen.
 There is a cool animation of the battery as well which changes the color depending on the battery percentage.